I would like to update my Jenkins instance to the latest release.

 For each Master and Operations Center that is part of the update, generate and attach a support bundle for each to the ticket.
 You can refer to this document if you need any help: What is a support-bundle and how to create one

-Additionally, for CloudBees Core on Cloud Platforms or CloudBees Jenkins Enterprise 1.x or 2.x, provide also the following information depending on the case:
+Additionally, for CloudBees CI on modern cloud platforms or CloudBees Jenkins Enterprise 1.x or 2.x, provide the following information depending on the instance: